 The Inn was dedicated to providing its guests with a relaxing respite from the outside world, which remains our current philosophy.
 From its striking native granite exterior to the Roycroft chandeliers in the Great Hall, our rich history is built into every inch of the resort.
 Grove's vision of a place of rest and comfort continues to evolve to serve a modern audience and now his Inn remains one of America's most beloved destinations, The Omni Grove Park Inn.

 Guests today can experience the living history of this resort, listed on the National Register of Historic Places.
-Stay in one of the original guest rooms, take a guided history tour, offered Wednesday through Saturday, or relax in the iconic Great Hall and soak in over a century of hospitality, story telling and luxury with a history video and history displays located in the Vanderbilt Atrium.
+Stay in one of the original guest rooms, take an audio history tour, or relax in the iconic Great Hall and soak in over a century of hospitality, story telling and luxury with a history video and history displays located in the Vanderbilt Atrium.

 The Omni Grove Park Inn, located in Asheville, N.C., is one of the country's most celebrated resorts.
 The Inn offers sweeping views of the Blue Ridge Mountains, a Donald Ross-designed golf course, an award-winning spa and spacious meeting and convention facilities.
 This AAA Four-Diamond Property is an ideal location for your next meeting.
 We look forward to welcoming you.